C-bowman/inference-tools/docs/source/covariance_functions.rst

 Covariance functions
 ~~~~~~~~~~~~~~~~~~~~
-Gaussian-process regression & optimisation require a covariance function to specify the
+Gaussian-process regression & optimisation model the spatial structure of data using a
-covariance between any two points in space.
-These functions...
+covariance function which specifies the covariance between any two points in the space.

 The available covariance functions are implemented as classes within ``inference.gp_tools``,
 and can be passed either to ``GpRegressor`` or ``GpOptimiser`` via the ``kernel`` keyword